simonprovost/Auto-SKWE/README.md

 The outputAutoML folder will contain the relevant information obtained from the AutoML pipeline, such as a latex table about the results that are copied and pasted into some `.log` files by the `run.sh` script.

-The popularized format of an output file is as follows:
+The chosen format of an output file is as follows:

 ```
 [A Latex table showing the following results: Dataset name &        Classifier &  Search Time limit &  Algorithm time run (s) &  Seed &  Score accuracy &  Error rate]